soumikmofficial/movies_database_react/README.md

 ## A project that fetches movies and some related details from OMDB api

-**highlights and notes**
+**Highlights and notes:**

-- Relatively mid-size project as it combines a few features.
+- Mid-size project as it combines a few features.
 - Uses custom hook to fetch from api
 - Uses context api instead of prop drilling
 - uses scss and jsx